TypeRocket/docs/v5/requests.md

 axios.defaults.headers.common['X-WP-NONCE'] = window.trHelpers.nonce;
 ```

+*Note: `window.trHelpers.nonce` is only available when front-end mode is enabled.*

 ## Check Honeypot

 It returns true if the check passes.
 The check looks for any fields within the request group `$_REQUEST['__hny']`.